saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 If you haven't played with it before, you should and before you do that, you can check out some sample presentations created using the present tool on the [golang talks site](https://talks.golang.org/2017).

-No doubt that it is a useful tool, but it some visible limitations - some of which are deal breakers for those who treat their presentation game seriously:
+No doubt that it is a useful tool, but it has some visible limitations - some of which are deal breakers for those who treat their presentation game seriously:

 1.**The unwanted corner preview of the next slide**: